jinzhew2/jinzhe.github.io/_pages/about.md

   - /about.html
 ---

-Hi,this is Jinzhe Wang!
+Hi, this is Jinzhe Wang!
 I'm a senior student at Univeristy of Illinois Urbana-Champaign learning Geography and Geographic Information Science & Computer Science.

 My current research interest includes Geo-computing, GeoAI for Human-Environment Relations, Remote Sensing Image Analyzing, Spatiotemporl Models.